 What parenting milestone really instills fear and intimidation?
 Potty training.
 Moms and dads worry about big (public) messes, stressful tantrums and a long, drawn out battle for the bowl — and sometimes that's just what it takes.

 "We started to train Lee when he turned 2 but quickly gave up.
 He was thoroughly convinced that only girls wore underpants and boys had to wear diapers," says Kristen Jones of Whitefish Bay, Wisconsin, mother of Lee age 4 1/2.
-Jones and her husband chose not to push the issue and a month after Lee turned 3 he came to his parents and asked to use the toilet.
+Jones and her husband chose not to push the issue and a month after Lee turned 3, he came to his parents and asked to use the toilet.
 "He knew exactly what to do and that he wanted Star Wars underpants," she says.

-1. The Clockwork Approach
+1. The clockwork approach

-At this stage your child probably can't tell you when he has the urge to pee or poop so you need to schedule in some toilet time.
-Try placing him on the potty when he wakes up in the morning, before and after a nap and before a bath so it becomes a routine part of the day.
+At this stage, your child probably can't tell you when he has the urge to pee or poop, so you need to schedule in some toilet time.
+Try placing them on the potty when they wake up in the morning, before and after a nap and before a bath so it becomes a routine part of the day.

-3. The Naked Weekend
+3. The naked weekend

 If summer is coming, let your kid out into the backyard totally nude and encourage her to drink some extra water.
 Like experimenting with underwear, once that pee rolls down a kid's leg, it's an "Aha!" moment, says Stavinoha.
-You don't need her to spend all day in the buff but a half hour here and there will get the process underway.
+You don't need them to spend all day in the buff but a half hour here and there will get the process underway.

 Pros: No pee on your rug.
 No tan lines.
 (We're kidding.
 SPF is a must!)